Eddie & JoBo: History

 Eddie & JoBo adapted to the changes, and ratings continued to climb back to their former glory.
 Private Lives was dropped from morning drive in 1999 and Eddie & JoBo hosted from 5–10am under tight restrictions until May 29, 2002.
 Rival station WKSC-FM 103.5 made an offer to them to do morning drive unrestricted on their station.
 B96 pulled the show as a negotiation tactic in the hopes of keeping the show.
 Negotiations continued until July when B96 announced that Eddie & JoBo signed on with the station in a 7-year, $21 million deal that began immediately.
 Also, B96 agreed to drop all restrictions on the show.

 Eddie & JoBo resumed a live show on July 22, 2002.
 However, the show began to see a marked decline in ratings.
 Many attributed this to the station's overall severe decline in ratings ever since dropping its heavy dance music format for an all hip-hop & rap format in the late 1990s.
 Ever since abandoning dance music, B96 witnessed a steady decline from #1 in 1998, all the way down to #9, and even lower in recent years.

 On November 21, 2008, Eddie, JoBo and Erica were relieved of their morning show duties.

 Following Eddie and JoBo's yearlong stint at WJMK-FM in Chicago, following the station's revamped "K-HITS" branding, the two's career remained dormant for several years before a possible resurgence in 2014.
 In June 2014, it was announced that a deal at WLS-FM for the two DJs was in the works, with the final stages of the contract being laid out and possibilities being up in the air.
 However, at the last minute, JoBo opted out of the contract, resulting in the station not wanting just Eddie to hold the position and the offer was terminated.
 The two assured the split was amicable and both remained friends.

-Both Eddie and JoBo served as the spokesmen for United Auto Insurance, a Chicago-based insurance company and have yet to reunite on the air in any form.
-As of 2019, Eddie currently hosts the afternoon drive on WSSR, and hosted the morning show on WFXF from 2018 to 2019, while JoBo has since retired from radio and currently resides in Freeport, IL.
+Both Eddie and JoBo served as the spokesmen for United Auto Insurance, a Chicago-based insurance company.
+On April 1, 2024, they returned to B96 to promote a freestyle music event they were hosting at the Rosemont Theatre.

+As of 2026, Eddie was the morning drive show on WSSR from 2019 until his layoff in September 2026, and hosted the morning show on WFXF from 2018 to 2019.
+JoBo retired from radio and died at his home in Freeport, Illinois, on November 24, 2025, at the age of 70.